All about Plano ISD Schools

 What is Plano ISD (PISD)?

-Plano ISD Schools (PISD) are structured a little differently from other surrounding school districts so it’s a good idea to know more about them before your kids start.
+Plano ISD Schools (PISD) are structured a little differently from other surrounding independent school districts so it’s a good idea to know more about them before your kids start.
 Nationally renowned, Plano has real pride in PISD, which currently educates just under 53,000 students.

 Within 73 campuses over 100 square miles, over 7,000 Plano ISD teachers and staff serve kids from 127 countries with 95 spoken languages.

 PISD has a number of programs (ESL (English as a Second language, PACE (for gifted and talented students), Special Education, AVID, Summer learning programs and also has an adult transition center for Special Education students aged 18-22.